 What’s so special about it?

 The Diono Radian 5 offers extended rear facing from 0-25kg (around seven years of age) and front facing from 9-25kg (6+ months – seven years).
 Not only that, it allows you to use a five point harness for even longer when forward facing; something that’s less common than you’d think.
 Together, you get increased safety for your child and flexibility to do whatever suits you best (no judgement here!).
+If you want a safe car for your family, rather than just a safe car seat, then the Ford Motability cars are highly recommended for families.

 The Radian 5 has an all-steel construction that can be niftily folded for storage or transportation when not in use.
 This steel construction provides impressive crash protection, whilst the seat design offers great side impact support due to it’s straight sides; your child shouldn’t leave the seat.
 With a memory foam seat and impressive padding that can be added to with various supports depending on your child’s age, it’s a true all rounder.
 Diono couple their seat with an industry leading Lifetime Warranty, meaning you’re guaranteed peace of mind.